Cray-HPE/sat/docs/man/sat-bootsys.8.rst

 DESCRIPTION
 ===========

-The bootsys command boots or shuts down the entire system, including the compute nodes, user access nodes, and non-compute nodes running the management software.
+The bootsys command can be used to boot or shut down part or all of the system, including compute nodes, user access nodes, and non-compute nodes running the management software.

 SHUTDOWN ACTION
 ---------------

-The shutdown action consists of the following phases, some of which are not yet implemented.
+The shutdown action consists of the following stages.
+Each stage automates a specific portion of the system shutdown procedure.

-In the first phase, it saves the state of all kubernetes pods to a file in an S3 bucket.
-This file will be used when the system is booted to verify all pods are in the states they were in before the shutdown.
+In the ``capture-state`` stage, ``sat bootsys`` saves the state of all Kubernetes pods to a file in an S3 bucket.
+This file can be used when the system is booted to verify all pods are in the states they were in before the shutdown.
 The S3 bucket must be configured in the ``s3`` section of the SAT configuration file.

-In the second phase, it checks for any active sessions across multiple different services in the system, including the Boot Orchestration Service (BOS), the Configuration Framework Service (CFS), the Compute Rolling Upgrade Service (CRUS), the Firmware Action Service (FAS) or the Firmware Update Service (FUS), the Node Memory Dump (NMD) service, and the System Dump Utility (SDU).
+In the ``session-checks`` stage, it checks for any active sessions across multiple different services in the system, including the Boot Orchestration Service (BOS), the Configuration Framework Service (CFS), the Compute Rolling Upgrade Service (CRUS), the Firmware Action Service (FAS), the Node Memory Dump (NMD) service, and the System Dump Utility (SDU).
 If any active sessions are found, it will print information about those sessions and exit with exit code 1.
-If it does not find any active sessions, it will print messages to that effect and proceed with the next phase of the shutdown.
+If it does not find any active sessions, it will print messages to that effect and proceed with the next stage of the shutdown.

-In the third phase, it uses the Boot Orchestration Service (BOS) to shut down the compute nodes and User Access Nodes (UANs).
+In the ``bos-operations`` stage, it uses the Boot Orchestration Service (BOS) to shut down the nodes specified by one or more BOS session templates, for instance the compute nodes and User Access Nodes (UANs).
 It attempts to check whether the nodes are already in an "Off" state in the Hardware State Manager before attempting to shut them down with BOS.
-If it encounters an error while checking on node state, the shutdown operation will terminate by default, but this behavior can be changed with the ``--state-check-fail-action`` option.
-Once the BOS shutdowns have completed, it will proceed to the next phase of the shutdown.

-The remaining phases are described below, but they are not yet implemented.
+In the ``cabinet-power`` stage, it suspends the ``hms-discovery`` Kubernetes cron job and uses the Cray Advanced Platform Monitoring and Control (CAPMC) service to power off all liquid-cooled and air-cooled compute node cabinet and non-management NCN cabinets.
+It then waits for all components in those cabinets to reach the power "Off" state.

-In the fourth phase, it stops all management services on the non-compute nodes (NCNs).
+In the ``platform-services`` stage, it stops all management services on the non-compute nodes (NCNs).
 This includes backing up and stopping the etcd cluster, stopping the kubelet service on each node, freezing ceph, and stopping all containers running in containerd.
-This ansible playbook is known to experience a problem that results in it hanging when stopping containers in containerd, so if this occurs, a workaround will automatically be executed that kills hanging processes on each node where it is necessary.
-Once the playbook has completed, it will move on to the next phase.

-In the final phase, it will shut down linux on all NCNs, and it will power them off using IPMI.
-Once this has completed, the command will return, and it will be safe to shutdown and power off ncn-w001 where this command was run.
+In the ``ncn-power`` stage, it shuts down Linux on all management NCNs simultaneously, powers them off, and creates screen sessions to monitor console logs using ``ipmitool``.
+Once this has completed, and it is safe to shutdown and power off ncn-m001 where this command was run.

 BOOT ACTION
 -----------

-The boot action is not currently implemented and will exit with a non-zero exit code and an error message.
+The boot action consists of the following stages.
+Similar to the shutdown action, each stage automates a specific portion of the system boot procedure.

+In the ``ncn-power`` stage, ``sat bootsys`` powers on all mangagement NCNs in stages.
+It first boots the master nodes and waits for them to become accessible over the network, and then repeats for the worker nodes, then the storage nodes.

+In the ``platform-services`` stage, it ensures that containerd and etcd are are running and enabled on all Kubernetes NCNs, then starts Ceph services, unfreezes Ceph, and waits for Ceph to become healthy.
+After this, it starts and enables kubelet on all Kubernetes NCNs.

+In the ``k8s-check`` stage, it waits for the Kubernetes cluster to become available and for the Kubernetes pods to become healthy.
+Specifically, it waits for each pod that was running prior to shutdown to have a similarly-named pod after boot, and any new pods are expected to be in the "Running" or "Succeeded" states.
+Note that this stage may not work as expected since Kubernetes will re-create the pods with arbitrary names which may not match those saved prior to shutdown.

+In the ``cabinet-power`` stage, it enables the ``hms-discovery`` Kubernetes cron job and uses the Cray Advanced Platform Monitoring and Control (CAPMC) service to power on all liquid-cooled and air-cooled compute node cabinets and non-management NCN cabinets.
+It then waits for all components in those cabinets to reach the power "On" state.

+In the ``bos-operations`` stage, it uses the Boot Orchestration Service (BOS) to boot the nodes specified by one or more BOS session templates, for instance the compute nodes and User Access Nodes (UANs).
+It attempts to check whether the nodes are already in an "On" state in the Hardware State Manager before attempting to shut them down with BOS.

 ARGUMENTS
 =========